BrightonMboya/smas/README.md

 - [] integrate payment system in the application with DPO
 - [] if the user hasnt paid for subscription they shouldnt see the app
 - [] check webdev cody implementation of optimistic updates
+- [] editing a sale logic is wrong